niroy/labs/mtc/README.md

 student_name=niroy-redhat.com
 ```

-Step 10:  In the OCP4 terminal tab, oc login to the OCP4 cluster using the information provided by RHPDS:
+Step 10:  In the OCP4 terminal tab, oc login to the OCP4 cluster using the information provided by OPENTLC:

 ```bash
 $ oc login https://api.cluster-4a97.4a97.sandbox824.opentlc.com:6443 -u admin -p r3dh4t1!